 A lawyer knows how to speak with these professionals because it is a regular part of their practice.
 On your own, you may not know how to negotiate with a hospital or health insurance company.

-Knowing that the provider can place a lien on your settlement, you must negotiate an adequate number to make sure you get full compensation.
+Knowing that the provider can place a lien on your settlement, you must negotiate an adequate settlement amount to make sure you get full compensation.
 State laws might limit the liens that a medical provider can place to ensure you still receive some compensation after a settlement.
 In many cases, the size of the lien cannot exceed 25 percent of the personal injury settlement or award.
 However, the provider can ask you to sign a waiver that allows them to collect more than this amount.

 Again, your personal injury lawyer can negotiate with the individual provider to help protect you to the fullest extent possible.
 You may have to show proof of legal action to the medical provider, so you should be actively engaged in the legal process.